ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 Until that is ready please see the `platformio.ini` file below for reference.
 Furthermore, the touch module pin definitions are SDA=23, SCL=22.

+!!! tip

+    If you want to follow the development of said sample project, take a look at the `dev` branch on GitHub at https://github.com/ThingPulse/esp32-weather-station-touch/tree/dev

 ```ini
 ; PlatformIO Project Configuration File for ThingPulse Color Kit Grande
 ;